Divide-and-conquer algorithm: Choosing the base cases

 Thus, for example, many library implementations of quicksort will switch to a simple loop-based insertion sort (or similar) algorithm once the number of items to be sorted is sufficiently small.
 Note that, if the empty list were the only base case, sorting a list with $n$ entries would entail maximally $n$ quicksort calls that would do nothing but return immediately.
 Increasing the base cases to lists of size 2 or less will eliminate most of those do-nothing calls, and more generally a base case larger than 2 is typically used to reduce the fraction of time spent in function-call overhead or stack manipulation.

 Alternatively, one can employ large base cases that still use a divide-and-conquer algorithm, but implement the algorithm for predetermined set of fixed sizes where the algorithm can be completely unrolled into code that has no recursion, loops, or conditionals (related to the technique of partial evaluation).
 For example, this approach is used in some efficient FFT implementations, where the base cases are unrolled implementations of divide-and-conquer FFT algorithms for a set of fixed sizes.
 Source-code generation methods may be used to produce the large number of separate base cases desirable to implement this strategy efficiently.

 The generalized version of this idea is known as recursion "unrolling" or "coarsening", and various techniques have been proposed for automating the procedure of enlarging the base case.

 Dynamic programming for overlapping subproblems

 For some problems, the branched recursion may end up evaluating the same sub-problem many times over.
-In such cases it may be worth identifying and saving the solutions to these overlapping subproblems, a technique is commonly known as memoization.
+In such cases it may be worth identifying and saving the solutions to these overlapping subproblems, a technique which is commonly known as memoization.
 Followed to the limit, it leads to bottom-up divide-and-conquer algorithms such as dynamic programming.